restful-ma/rest-ruler/docs/Rules/static/A-verb-or-verb-phrase-should-be-used-for-controller-names.md

 ### What is checked

-* Currently, static implementation only
+* This rule is implemented in a static way.
 * Split every path in path segments and analyze the last one.
 If the last path segment contains a verb as first word, and the request is not of type
 * GET or POST then the rule is violated.
-The rule wants to use a verb to indicate controller actions.
-Controller can only be of type GET or POST.
+The rule requires to use a verb to indicate controller actions.
+A controller can only be of type GET or POST.
 ### What is not checked

 * The semantic of rule is not checked, only the syntax following the defined schema.